DingXiaoH/RepMLP/README.md

 You may download our pre-trained models from [Google Drive](https://drive.google.com/drive/folders/1eDFunxOQ67MvBBmJ4Bw01TFh2YVNRrg2?usp=sharing) or [Baidu Cloud](https://pan.baidu.com/s/14tGRpKT_WohX7UBcnWH6Zg) (the access key of Baidu is "rmlp").
 ```
-python test.py [imagenet-folder] train RepMLP-Res50-light-224_train.pth -a RepMLP-Res50-light-224
+python test.py [imagenet-folder] train RepMLPNet-B256-train-acc8111.pth -a RepMLPNet-B256 -r 256
 ```
 Here ```imagenet-folder``` should contain the "train" and "val" folders.
 The default input resolution is 224x224.
 Here "train" indicates the training-time architecture.

-You may convert them into the inference-time structure and test again to check the equivalence.
+You may convert the training-time model into the inference-time structure via Locality Injection and test again to verify the equivalence.
 For example
 ```
-python convert.py RepMLP-Res50-light-224_train.pth RepMLP-Res50-light-224_deploy.pth -a RepMLP-Res50-light-224
+python convert.py RepMLPNet-B256-train-acc8111.pth RepMLPNet-B256-deploy-acc8111.pth -a RepMLPNet-B256
-python test.py [imagenet-folder] deploy RepMLP-Res50-light-224_deploy.pth -a RepMLP-Res50-light-224
+python test.py [imagenet-folder] deploy RepMLPNet-B256-deploy-acc8111.pth -a RepMLPNet-B256
 ```
 Now "deploy" indicates the inference-time structure (without Local Perceptron).